For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Should you pay off your Student Loan early?

 As a result, you might assume that it's better to pay off your loan ASAP – but hold fire!
-Here are a few things to consider if you're considering paying off your Student Loan early:
+Here are a few things to think about if you're considering paying off your Student Loan early:

-We can't stress it enough: many graduates won't pay back the full amount they owe before it's written off – especially those with a Plan 2 loan.
+We can't stress it enough: many graduates won't repay the full amount they owe before it's written off – especially those with a Plan 2 loan.

 If there's even a half-decent chance of your loan being wiped before you've cleared it, you could be throwing money away by making extra voluntary repayments.